Zheng Yongnian: Education and career

-Zheng was born in Yuyao, Zhejiang, China in 1962.
+Zheng was born in Yuyao, Ningbo, Zhejiang province, China in 1962.
 After completing his secondary education in Yuyao, he moved to Peking University for his undergraduate and master's studies in political science.
 After his graduation from Peking University in 1988, he worked for two years as assistant professor in the Department of Politics and Public Administration at Peking University.
 Later, he studied at Princeton University, in the United States between 1990 and 1995 and obtained PhD in political science in 1995.

 After a two-year term at Harvard as SSRC-MacArthur Fellow in International Peace and Security, Zheng moved to the newly founded East Asian Institute in Singapore as a research fellow (1997-2002) and later a senior research fellow (2002-2005).
 In 2005, he was appointed full professor and founding Research Director of the China Policy Institute at the University of Nottingham, United Kingdom.
 In July 2008, he succeeded Prof. Dali Yang and has since served as director of the East Asian Institute, a Singaporean think tank under a statute of the National University of Singapore.
 Zheng also serves as advisor to independent think tank Longus Research Institute, giving talks and contributing essays to their Longus Review.

 Zheng is a co-editor of China: An International Journal, East Asian Policy and Series on Contemporary China published by World Scientific in Singapore and editor of the China Policy Series published by Routledge.